PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 7	117548628	.
 GTTTTTTTA	GTTTTTA	.
 PASS	.
 GT	0/1
 ```

-Command to run the PharmCAT VCF preprocessor:
+Command to run the PharmCAT VCF Preprocessor:
 ```console
 $ python3 pharmcat_vcf_preprocessor.py -vcf test_1.vcf.bgz
 ```

-VCF preprocessor will return two files in this test case.
+The VCF Preprocessor will return two files in this test case.
 1. one named *"test_1.preprocessed.vcf"*, which is a PharmCAT-ready VCF
 2. the other named *"test_1.missing_pgx_var.vcf"* as a report of missing PGx positions.

-Note that the chr7 variant is not used in PharmCAT and was removed by the PharmCAT VCF preprocessor.
+Note that the chr7 variant is not used in PharmCAT and was removed by the PharmCAT VCF Preprocessor.

 ```console
 $ cat test_1.preprocessed.vcf